-Research and development costs for fiscal year 2020 increased to 10.7% of revenues due to higher prototype material costs.
+Research and development costs for fiscal year 2021 decreased to 8.8% of revenues due to lower engineering related material purchases and cost reduction actions undertaken in fiscal year 2020, which have resulted in cost savings in fiscal year 2021, as well as higher revenues in fiscal year 2021.
 We are committed to investing in research and development efforts to support long-term growth objectives by bringing new and innovative products to market for our customers.